shashwat1237/PROMISE-SENTINEL/README.md

 In real-world high-density environments (festivals, pop-ups, mobile vendors), network connectivity often degrades instead of fully disconnecting.
 This “Lie-Fi” state causes many web applications to freeze, crash, or silently lose data.

-Promise Sentinel is designed to **never lose a transaction**, even when:
+Sentinel Protocol is designed to **never lose a transaction**, even when:
 - the network is unreliable
 - browser storage is blocked or full
 - runtime assumptions fail